How to Prevent Mold Around Windows

 Insulation-related improvements may include:

-• Ensuring insulation remains intact around window frames
+- Ensuring insulation remains intact around window frames

-• Identifying areas where drafts occur
+- Identifying areas where drafts occur

-• Reducing gaps that allow cold air infiltration
+- Reducing gaps that allow cold air infiltration

-• Maintaining consistent thermal barriers
+- Maintaining consistent thermal barriers

-Maintain Window Seals and Trim
+Maintain Window Seals, Trim, and Small Gaps

 Window seals and trim protect interior materials from moisture exposure.
 Over time, seals may weaken or develop small gaps that allow moisture to enter.
 Regular maintenance helps prevent water intrusion that could lead to mold growth.